How to Use Fibonacci Retracements for Better Trades

 Step 2: Draw the Fibonacci Retracement Tool

-Most trading platforms offer a built-in Fibonacci retracement tool.
-To draw it:
+Most platforms have a Fibonacci retracement tool.
+To use it:

-In an uptrend, select the lowest price point and drag it to the highest point.
+In an uptrend, pick the lowest price and drag to the highest.

-In a downtrend, start from the highest price and drag it to the lowest point.
+In a downtrend, start from the highest price and drag to the lowest.

 Step 3: Analyze the Fibonacci Levels

-Once the retracement lines are plotted, watch how price interacts with each level.
-The key support or resistance levels can serve as:
+After drawing the lines, watch how price interacts with them.
+The key levels can be:

-Entry Points: Buy near retracement support in an uptrend, or sell near resistance in a downtrend.
+Entry Points: Buy near support in an uptrend, sell near resistance in a downtrend.

-Stop-Loss Placements: Placing stop losses just beyond key Fibonacci levels reduces risk.
+Stop-Loss Placements: Place stop losses just beyond key levels to reduce risk.

-Profit Targets: Using retracement levels alongside extension levels helps set realistic profit-taking points.
+Profit Targets: Use levels with extension levels to set realistic profit targets.

 Using Fibonacci Retracements with Other Indicators